 I grab a cloth and wipe down the overworked area with no hesitation.
 Look how much cleaner it looks after I wiped it down.

-Stage 5 - Brighten The Sky Add Texture Using A Palette Knife
+Step 5 – Brighten the Sky Add Texture Using a Palette Knife

 Now I start to lighten up the painting.
 I start with the sky and pull out my palette knife.

-The palette knife allows me with thickly apply paint in an impasto fashion.
+The palette knife allows me to thickly apply paint in an impasto fashion.
 I want the sky to really pop.

 I must now balance out the rest of the painting by adding highlights to the foreground.
 I start with the yellowish area on our right.